Preparing For An IEP Meeting

 Consult with your child's primary care provider or pediatrician in identifying any medical cares they may need during the school day.
 Talk with your child's private therapists, counselors, etc. who are familiar with your child and their individual needs regarding recommendations for goals to be met during the school day.
 Document all of these conversations and request letters of medical necessity from the child's physicians for medical cares to be performed while at school.

 Familiarize yourself with the IDEA Act focusing on the IEP section.
-(Linda recommends reading the education section at www.disabilityinfo.gov).
+(Linda recommends reading the education helps under the Resource section at https://sites.ed.gov/idea

 Obtain a copy of your School District's Guide to the Individualized Education Plan.
 Linda also recommends printing a personal copy of the Federal Guide to the Individualized Education Plan to use for comparison.